Lameguy64/liteload/README.md

 The ISO image will be generated without license data, as the original Sony license data is most likely still copyrighted.
-You can however patch the license data yourself with an old licensing utility.
+You can however patch the license data yourself with a licensing utility.

+Obviously a modchip is required in order to boot burned discs.

 * All NTSC US systems will accept discs without license data.
 * PAL systems accepts discs without license data up until the SCPH-5552.